clisweden/coracle_shiny/tutorials/README.md

 ##### 4. Journals

 This filter function provides the option of selecting a subset of journals from the >2500 journal names which have published COVID-19 related papers.
 Users can input their specific journal names of interest by free-text with union relationships.
 The indicator of journal names will be displayed in a drop-down menu when inputting the journal names.
-Users need to press “enter” (the Enter key on the keyboard) between each journal name input.
+Users need to press the Enter key on the keyboard between each journal name input.
 Only journals in the database could be inputted.
 The default option is the union of all journals.

 ##### 5. Countries